arcan1s/ahriman/docs/architecture.rst

 Configuration
 ^^^^^^^^^^^^^

-``ahriman.core.configuration.Configuration`` class provides some additional methods (e.g. ``getpath`` and ``getlist``) and also combines multiple files into single configuration dictionary using architecture overrides.
+``ahriman.core.configuration.Configuration`` class provides some additional methods (e.g. ``getpath`` and ``getlist``) and also combines multiple files into single configuration dictionary using repository identifier overrides.
 It is the recommended way to deal with settings.

 Enumerations
 ^^^^^^^^^^^^

 All enumerations are derived from ``str`` and ``enum.Enum``.
-Integer enumerations are not allowed, because most of operations require conversions from string variable.
+Integer enumerations in general are not allowed, because most of operations require conversions from string variable.
 Derivation from string class is required to make json conversions implicitly (e.g. during calling ``json.dumps`` methods).

 In addition, some enumerations provide ``from_option`` class methods in order to allow some flexibility while reading configuration options.